 How do students choose?

-First, plan to attend the High School Information events to find out about the unique programs of the different schools.
+First, plan to attend the 2024 High School Information events and school tours to find out about the unique programs of the different schools.
 A Zoom session will include information about all high school options.
 Principals from all schools will be at the zoom session to answer questions as you learn about high school programs.

 Make sure your parent or guardian signs the card before returning it to your middle school.
 Students not returning cards are assigned a high school based on where they live.